 There are various ways you can prompt your website viewer to take an action on your website, from subscribing to your newsletter in return for their contact details, to allowing them to download some free and helpful content.
-Whichever way to choose to ask you visitor to take an action, make sure they feel compelled to do so.
+Whichever way you choose to ask your visitor to take an action, make sure they feel compelled to do so.

 When we undertook a branding and website design project for London based Zyla Accountants we looked at how we could attempt to differentiate the company through colour, design and best practices.

 Prosper win the Best New Company award at the 2019 Essex Business Awards.